 Time Equities founder Francis Greenburger, for one, said he thinks James is ready for the job, given her experience working for former AG Eliot Spitzer’s administration in the early aughts.
 That background would prove especially useful in “administering co-op and condo filings,” Greenburger said.

 Some also say James could help the Finance Bureau tap its side fund of more than $4 million, which has been off limits in recent years.
-In the latest state budget, only $22,154 of that cash was allocated to the bureau.

 The fund was created in 2008 as a way to help supplement the AG office’s budget.
 Despite the downturn, the office was seeing an uptick in the number of offering plans being filed, and its boss, Andrew Cuomo, was eager to crack down on defective construction.
 The state raised the maximum filing fee to $30,000 from $20,000 that year, with the extra money being set aside for the fund.